 When in the field, the Chinook helicopter was our lifeline.
 Its daily flight brought supplies, mail, and meals among other things The Army was good at providing us troops one hot meal a day if field conditions permitted.
 You didn’t want to be at the tail end of the chow line though.
-If the Chinook took off before you were finished eating your plate would be covered in dirt blown up by the props.
+If the Chinook took off before you were finished eating your plate would be covered in dirt blown up by the helicopter’s props.

 I had always wondered how they knew what supplies to bring out.
 After the first of the year, I found out.
 Captain Allison, our Company Commander, asked me to come on board as his RTO (radiotelephone operator) on the battalion frequency.
 A whole new world opened up to me.
-Being on the communications track (comm track) allowed me to tune in to radio transmissions across much of the country.
+Being on the communications track (comm track) allowed me to tune in to military radio transmissions across much of the country.
 I lost a lot of sleep staying up just to monitor the radio.
-As for those supplies, I was the one now ordering them.
+As for those supplies, I was now the one ordering them.
 So every day I would compile a list of how many c-rations, boxes of ammo, replacement equipment, etc. I should order.
 I then called it in using a code that changed every day.

 Veterans Day Vignette #8:

 By the time March 13, 1968, rolled around, I was in a pretty good place.
 I had returned from R&R in Australia and rejoined the unit as they were pulling road guard.
 Every day there was a supply convoy from Tay Ninh to Dau Tieng.
 Our job was to sweep road, disarm or blow any mines, then guard the road until the convoy makes its round trip.
 After the sweeping operation was completed, road-guard consisted of mostly playing cards and concocting strange meals from Army issued c-rations and foodstuff that had been sent by our families in the States.
 I still remember the spam tacos warmed over C4.